neocotic/Backbone.Do/README.md

 The first request would have been sent the JSON-formatted data in the request body.

-Each action function accepts optional options that can overload the default configurations for that action.
+Each action function accepts optional data (to be sent to the server) and options (to configure the action) that can overload the defaults for that action.

 ``` javascript
 var ShoppingCart = Backbone.View.extend({